edwardcallow/tesco-jargon/p.md

 When you add together the count of a product on the shop floor with the count of a product in the Warehouse.

 #### Pallet delivery
+*Previously known as pallet pick or S dock.*
 A product delivered as a full pallet to reduce unnecessary handling to a cage.

 #### Paperless goods in